 In the large tourism sector there is a growing need for qualified expertise in evaluating, analyzing and planning for tourism and tourism-related activities in a sustainability perspective.
 The program provides these skills and prepares students for advanced jobs in the private as well as public sector.

-Master of Science (120 credits) with Specialization in Sustainability
+Master of Science (120 credits) with specialisation in Sustainability

 Why did you choose this programme?